-Dr Peter Byrnes is an ACRRM registrar currently deep into his 12 month Advanced Specialised Training term at Toowoomba Base Hospital’s mental health ward.
-Here he shares his experiences working in the mental health space, as well as offering some suggestions that may assist you in supporting patients struggling with their mental wellbeing.
+Dr Peter Byrnes shares his experiences working in the mental health space, as well as offering some suggestions that may assist you in supporting patients struggling with their mental wellbeing.

-Peter currently splits his time between the inpatient unit at Toowoomba Base Hospital, and the community health clinic based in Kingaroy.
+During his AST term, Peter split his time between the inpatient unit at Toowoomba Base Hospital, and the community health clinic based in Kingaroy.

-“It was very challenging to begin with because there are different patients and supports available at each clinic, and this then requires different decision points.
-Initially I felt I was doing two jobs badly, but now I’ve settled into the dual role.
-I often see patients that I’ve already seen in the community and vice versa, so it’s better all round for continuity of care,” he says.
+“It was very challenging to begin with because there were different patients and supports available at each clinic, and this then required different decision points.
+Initially I felt I was doing two jobs badly, but I then I settled nicely into the dual role.
+I often saw patients that I’d already seen in the community and vice versa, so it was better all round for continuity of care,” he says.

-As for the work, Peter says that even though it can be sad and tragic at times, it’s also extremely interesting, allowing him greater freedom when it comes to his consulting sessions.
+As for the work, Peter says that even though it was sad and tragic at times, it was also extremely interesting, allowing him greater freedom when it came to his consulting sessions.

-“You’ve got more time with each patient and you need it, because there’s a lot of complexities in the background.
-But I think that any opportunity you have to do something that’s a bit different within the general practice field, is something you should grab with both hands,” he says.
+“You have more time with each patient and you need it, because there’s a lot of complexities in the background.
+I think that any opportunity you have to do something that’s a bit different within the general practice field, is something you should grab with both hands,” he says.

-In his work, Peter says he treats ‘a few distinct categories of patients’, with some crossover in between.
+In his work, Peter says he treated ‘a few distinct categories of patients’, with some crossover in between.

-“There are the ones that have a very clear diagnosis like schizophrenia or bipolar affective disorder.
-They’re either manic or psychotic.
-With these patients, management is reasonably clear and straightforward medically,” he says.
+“There were patients with a very clear diagnosis like schizophrenia or bipolar affective disorder.
+They were either manic or psychotic.
+With these patients, management was reasonably clear and straightforward medically,” he says.

-The other group of patients are ‘more psychology driven’ so there is less you can do medically-speaking.
+The other group of patients were ‘more psychology driven’ so there was less you could do medically-speaking.

 Why looking for suicide warning signs is tricky